Skip to content

 Checklist for Maximum Absorption

-If you want to ensure you are getting the most out of your berberine, follow this simple daily checklist:
+Follow this simple checklist to ensure you are getting the most out of your routine:

-- Pair with Milk Thistle: Consider a Silymarin supplement to "block the exit door."
+4. Pair with Milk Thistle: Use a Silymarin supplement to "block the exit door."

-- Stay Consistent: It can take 2–4 weeks of consistent use for the effects on metabolic markers to become noticeable.
+5. Stay Consistent: It can take 2–4 weeks of daily use for effects on metabolic markers to become noticeable.

 Is More Always Better?